dialoguemd/covid-19/src/regions/ca/info/ca-ab/reporting.md

 Effective March 25, the Government of Canada has implemented a mandatory 14-day quarantine, under the [Quarantine Act](https://laws-lois.justice.gc.ca/eng/acts/q-1.1/page-1.html), for travellers returning to Canada.

-ALL travellers who returned to Alberta from outside Canada in the last 14 days are required to [self-isolate](https://www.alberta.ca/isolation.aspx) immediately for 14 days after the date of return and monitor for [symptoms](https://www.albertahealthservices.ca/topics/Page16997.aspx#sign).
+All travellers who returned to Alberta from outside Canada in the last 14 days are required to [self-isolate](https://www.alberta.ca/isolation.aspx) immediately for 14 days after the date of return and monitor for [symptoms](https://www.albertahealthservices.ca/topics/Page16997.aspx#sign).

 If you are quarantined because you recently came back from outside the country, or you are a close contact of a confirmed case of COVID, you must remain on your own property.
 Under no circumstance should you leave your property during the 14 days of self-isolation.